cfengine/modules/security/delete-home-dotshosts/README.md

 ### Adding exceptions

+If `~/.shosts` files are really needed on some hosts, you can add an exception in one of two ways:

+* Define the `exception_delete_home_dotshosts` class.
+* Define the `delete_home_dotshosts:main.exception` variable as a string with the reason for the exception as its value.

-If `~/.shosts` files are really needed on some hosts, you can add an exception by defining the variable `delete_home_dotshosts.main.exception` containing text describing why the exception is granted and where to find further information.
-This variable can be defined from the `Host specific data` section in host info pages inside Mission Portal, the CFEngine Enterprise Web UI.
+This can be done from the **Host specific data** section in host info pages inside Mission Portal, the CFEngine Enterprise Web UI.
+Functionally, they do the same, but the variable allows you to list the reasons for exceptions in an **Inventory report** (as seen above).